Halloween Happenings Guide 2022

 Glen Echo, MD

-This free, family-friendly event offers Halloween fun in the lovely setting of Glen Echo Park.
-Kids can trick-or-treat at the Park’s studios and galleries with a bag that they decorate.
-There will be additional craft activities for kids to enjoy.
-Additionally, they can show off their costume in a costume contest and parade.
+This FREE, family-friendly event offers Halloween fun in the lovely setting of Glen Echo Park.
+Details about this year’s event have not yet been released, but last year, kids trick-or-treated at the Park’s studios and galleries with a bag that they decorated.
+There were additional craft activities to for kids to enjoy.

 Monster Bash